 “I hope this won’t take too long,” she said as they entered the revolving door.
 Roger had a slightly sarcastic response prepared (“You said that in the cab, sweetie”) but the white-gloved sales agent was already waiting for them as they emerged into the building’s vast lobby.

 “Twelve please, Armando,” said Elaine to the operator.
 “Where are you residing now, if I may ask?” she asked.
 Eve and Roger exchanged questioning glances.
 “At my mother-in-law’s,” said Eve, and grimaced comically.
-“She has a place on Fifth,” said Roger, unintentionally making it clear that Imperial House, between Lexington and Third, and despite its sleek newness, would be something of a step down for him.
+“She has a place on Fifth,” said Roger, unintentionally making it clear that Imperial House, between Lexington and Third, and despite its sleek modernity, would be something of a step down for him.
 Armando smiled at the threesome as he discharged them into a plushly carpeted, softly-lit corridor.

 “Hello Mrs. Lund,” said Elaine, hoping to quieten the dog.